• Skip to primary navigation

 For any content issues please Contact Us.

-A Newark cerebral palsy lawyer is an expert in medical malpractice law and birth injuries.
-They guide, advise, and represent local families in seeking justice.
-They help clients recover damages to pay the costs of treatment and lifelong care for their disabled children.
+A Newark cerebral palsy lawyer can help you file a medical malpractice lawsuit in New Jersey to recover damages for your child’s birth injuries.
+These expert lawyers guide, advise, and represent local families seeking justice.
+They help clients get the compensation needed for treatment and lifelong care for their disabled children.

 If your child was born in Newark and received a diagnosis of cerebral palsy, you might question your medical care.
 It’s reasonable to consider that a doctor’s errors and negligence could have caused your child’s disabilities.